 In order to encourage equitable support, the committee reserves the right to favor applicants whose work is unsupported by other sources.

-Applications will open in February each year and are to be submitted via the online portal by 5:00 pm the Friday following Spring Break.
+Applications will open in February each year and are to be submitted via the online portal by 5:00 pm on Wednesday, April 7th.
 The applicants will be notified in late April about the review committee’s decision.
 Funds will be available from June 1st through May 31st the following year.

 Full instructions are available here.